$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Optimal- approximation of linear quadratic-output systems by multivariate rational interpolation

-The sketch of the argument that we use to derive each distinct set of interpolation conditions in~\cref{eq:H2OptConds} is as follows: First, assume for the sake of contradiction that a single interpolation condition in one of~\cref{eq:H1RightCon}--\cref{eq:H1H2MixedHermiteCon} does not hold.
-Then, for an arbitrarily but fixed $\varepsilon > 0$, we choose $\BGonehat$ and $\BGtwohat$ to differ from the $\CH_2$-optimal transfer functions $\BGonered$ and $\BGtwored$ by carefully selected $\varepsilon$-perturbations of the poles or residue directions; e.g., perturbing $\Bm_{j,k}$ ultimately yields the $(j,k)$-th right-tangential Lagrange condition~\cref{eq:H2RightCon}.
-The formulae in Theorem~\ref{thm:H2PoleRes} are then used to evaluate the norms and inner products in~\cref{eq:inequalityStar1}.
+The skeleton of the argument that we use to derive each set of interpolation conditions in~\cref{eq:H2OptConds} is as follows: First, assume for the sake of contradiction that a single interpolation condition in one of~\cref{eq:H1RightCon}--\cref{eq:H1H2MixedHermiteCon} does not hold.
+Then, for an arbitrarily fixed $\varepsilon > 0$, take $\BGonehat$ and $\BGtwohat$ to differ from the $\CH_2$-optimal transfer functions $\BGonered$ and $\BGtwored$ by carefully selected $\varepsilon$-perturbations of the poles or residue directions (e.g., perturbing $\Bmred_{j,k}$ ultimately yields the $(j,k)$-th right-tangential Lagrange condition~\cref{eq:H2RightCon}).
+The formulae in~\Cref{thm:H2PoleRes} are then used to evaluate the norms and inner products in~\cref{eq:inequalityStar1}.
 Finally, taking $\varepsilon>0$ to be sufficiently small yields a contradiction to the inequality in~\cref{eq:inequalityStar1}, and so the interpolation condition in question must hold.
-Repeating this argument for each of~\cref{eq:H1RightCon}--\cref{eq:H1H2MixedHermiteCon} and for all $j,k=1,\ldots,r$ proves the full result.
+Repeating this for each of~\cref{eq:H1RightCon}--\cref{eq:H1H2MixedHermiteCon} and all $j,k=1,\ldots,r$ proves the full result.
 The full details are in~\Cref{app:proofH2opt}. \end{proof}